Charles King

 Charles obtained a first-class degree in History and Spanish from Oxford University in 2013, and later completed the GDL and BPTC at City, University of London.
 Between 2014 and 2017, he qualified as a Chartered Trade Mark Attorney, before leaving the profession to come to the Bar.
-He has worked in industry, having spent a year with Samsung Electronics after completing his undergraduate degree.
+He has also worked in industry, having spent a year with Samsung Electronics after completing his undergraduate degree.

 • Expertise